 Where contract costs incurred to date plus recognised profits less recognised losses exceed progress billings, the surplus is shown as contract assets.
 A contract asset represents the Group's right to consideration in exchange for services that the Group has transferred to a client that is not yet unconditional.
-Contract assets are disclosed as "Contracts-in-progress" and "Uncertified claims and variations less payments received on account" under note 8, and "Amounts due to contract customers" on the Statement of Financial Position.
+Contract assets are disclosed as "Contracts-in-progress" and "Uncertified claims and variations less payments received on account" under note 8, and "Amounts due to contract customers" in the statement of financial position.